 If you want a quick way to level and balance the audio, try Levelator from the Conversations Network. *Note- the software stopped being supported as of 2012.
 That said, I still use it for quick leveling jobs and haven’t had any issues.

-Step 5: Publishing your Podcast
+Step 5: Publishing your podcast with WordPress

 - Your audio files live on a dedicated audio host.